 This is a trust model.
-I’m asking this post be for cis women/biological women only, and that men and people who gender self-identify as women refrain from commenting.
+I’m asking this post be for cis women/biological women only, and that men and people who self-identify as women refrain from commenting.
 Everyone is welcome to read, and the usual Open Mike and Daily Review spaces are still there for a wide range of discussions as are any posts put up by authors.

 Usual TS rules still apply.